 If you like this Portra 400 film recipe, feel free to save this film recipe and start shooting, see if you like it and share it with your friends.
 If you are more into expired film recipes, check out the latest Fujicolor C200 Expired film recipe.
 I have also created a few custom Fujifilm recipes using the Fujifilm X-T4 including the new fashion portrait film recipes – Classy Glow, Urban Chic, Kodachrome Film Classic and many more.

-Kodak Portra 400 is one of the hardest to create, fine-tune and I would like to give my credit to FujiXWeekly for the hard work in creating this amazing recipe.
+Listed as one of the most popular Fuji recipes, Kodak Portra 400 is one of the hardest to create, and fine-tune and I would like to give my credit to FujiXWeekly for the hard work in creating this amazing recipe.

 Happy shooting SOOC!